tlee753/tlee753.github.io/_pages/web-automation-framework.md

     new WAFScreenShotter(<WEBDRIVER>, "<PICTURE NAME>");
     // takes picture of current page and puts it current directory
     ```
-- do not add a file extension to the picture name argument, a `.jpg` is automatically added
+- do not add a file extension to the picture name argument, a `.webp` is automatically added
 - if you already have a `WAFScreenShotter` object you can simply use the `.takeScreenshot()` method to take another screenshot
     ```java
     myWAFScreenShotter.takeScreenshot(driver, "example");
-    // takes picture and places "example.jpg" in current directory
+    // takes picture and places "example.webp" in current directory
     ```

 #### File Downloads